piaspro/creative-agency/README.md

 Technology Used:- `React.js`  `Bootstrap`  `Node.js`  `express.js`  `MongoDb`

--•	A Full Stack Service Provider app
+•	A Full Stack Service Provider app.

--•	User Purchase services, See their services in the dashboard & give feedback.
+•	User Purchase services, See their services in the dashboard & give feedback.

--•	An admin have control over all using dashboard.
+•	An admin have control over all using dashboard.

 ### Languages and Tools: